Aleksei Barannikov (linguist)

 Alekseĭ Petrovich Barannikov (9 March 1890 – 5 September 1952) was a Russian linguist and eminent Russian Indologist.
 He was the founder-head of the Soviet School of Specialists on Indian Philology.

 Life

 Alexei Petrovich Barannikov was born on 9 March 1890 in Zolotonosha, Poltava Governorate, Russian Empire (now part of Cherkasy Oblast, Ukraine).
 His father was a carpenter.
-In 1914, he graduated in History and Philology.
-Studied ancient, medieval, and modern Indian languages and ancient Indian literatures.
-He also studied the Gypsy dialects among the Gypsies of Ukraine and Russia.
+In 1914 he graduated in History and Philology.
+Studied ancient, medieval, and Modern Indian Languages and ancient Indian literatures.
+He also studied the Romani dialects among the Roma of Ukraine and Russia.
 He earned a Doctor of Science degree in Philology.

 He began his career as a teacher at Samara University in 1919.
 Joined Saratov State University in 1920.
-In 1922, he became Head of the Department of Indian Languages at Saint Petersburg State University and taught Indian languages and literature for life.
-Rabindra Puraskar The renowned Indologist Vera Aleksandravna Novikova, a Rabindra Puraskar awardee, earned her Ph.D. under Aleksei Petrovich Barannikov for his work on Bankim Chandra.
+In 1922 he became Head of the Department of Indian Languages at Saint Petersburg State University and taught Indian languages and literature for life.
+Rabindra Puraskar The renowned Indologist Vera Aleksandravna Novikova, a Rabindra Puraskar awardee, earned her PhD under Aleksei Petrovich Barannikov for his work on Bankim Chandra.
 Russian Indologist Vasily Beskrovny (1908-1978) was one among his doctoral students.